 - Increase flexibility – I’m getting more flexible, but for a long time I couldn’t even sit criss-cross-applesauce – that’s how tight my hip flexors have been.
 It’s really not good to be that inflexible (I’m convinced it plays a role in the lower back problems I’ve had) and I’ve incorporated more stretching into my daily routine.

 - Cut back on alcohol – The longest living populations in the world all drink moderate amounts of alcohol (1-2 drinks per day).
 I’m on par with that, as I have a real love affair with my red wine.
-I’ve been feeling like I need to cut back on wine for a long time though, so I’m going to figure out how to make that happen in 2016.
+Sometimes it’s hard to stop drinking that wine though – and it certainly contributes to my weight gain.